Doctorate in Business Administration option in Marketing

 based requirements below:

-The Ph.D. in Marketing and International Business will admit three new students in
+The Ph.D. in Marketing and International Business has admitted two new students for

 A cumulative score at or above the 75th percentile on the GMAT or GRE exam.
 (GMAT